celery/celery/README.rst

 .. _`Executing tasks on a remote web server`: http://bit.ly/CgXSc

-It is used for executing functions *asynchronously*, routed to one or more worker servers, running concurrently using multiprocessing.
+It is used for executing tasks *asynchronously*, routed to one or more worker servers, running concurrently using multiprocessing.

+It is designed to solve certain problems related to running websites demanding high-availability and performance.

+It is perfect for filling caches, posting updates to twitter, mass downloading data like syndication feeds or web scraping.
+Use-cases are plentiful.
+Implementing these features asynchronously using ``celery`` is easy and fun, and the performance improvements can make it more than worthwhile.

 Overview
 ========